kindgracekind/hackygc/readme.md

 ## Setup
 1. Create a new account for your group chat (make sure to verify the email)
 2. Chat membership is determined by active conversations within the bot account.
-To include a user in the group chat, simply send them a message from the bot account.
+To include a user in the group chat, simply send them a message from the bot account manually.
 3. Create a .env file with the DID and PASSWORD of the GC account and run the node.js service on the server of your choice to sync messages between users

 And that's it!